WERA_TEMP_11: Western Regional Turfgrass Research

 Expected Outcomes and Impacts

-- Continued coordination of multi-state research and Extension programs focused on water-efficient and sustainable turf and landscape management.
+- Sustained and expanded coordination of multi-state research and Extension efforts focused on improving water-use efficiency, stress resilience, and sustainable turf and landscape management under western climatic and resource constraints.

 - Enhanced dissemination of best management practices to turf professionals, municipalities, and homeowners.